 A prototype will prove more effective than a functional specification at measuring the suitability of software.
 It will also make it easier to compare competing products.

-Of course management could take the position that employees will just need to get used to what they have.
+Of course, management could take the position that employees will just need to get used to what they have.
 There is some merit in this argument.
 Given time users will adapt to even the most archaic of systems.
 But at what cost?

 Bad intranet design leads to increased training and more support.
 Both are a cost the organisation has to bear, not to mention the frustration it causes.
-Even more significant is the cost in lost productivity.
+Even more significant is the cost of lost productivity.
 Organisations are keen to maximise efficiency and easy to use systems go a long way towards this.

-Unfortunately some management teams seem to care little about internal processes.
+Unfortunately, some management teams seem to care little about internal processes.
 But what they do care about is customer satisfaction.
 Customer satisfaction is becoming one of the biggest metrics organisations measure.
 We now live in a world of connected consumers.
 Consumers who have a voice through social media.
 That makes organisations sensitive to negative comments and customer experience.

 Yes, enterprise systems may be used by your employees.
 But the truth is they have a massive impact on the customer experience.
 It is these systems that ensure a timely response.
 They help deliver the product.
 They handle the customer relationship.
 That is why internal systems are becoming the next big competitive advantage for many companies and cannot be ignored.